primer3-org/primer3/README.txt

 right from the left primer for a stop codon.
 Ideally the right primer will end at or after the stop codon.

+SEQUENCE_FORCE_LEFT_START (int, default -1)

+Forces the 5' end of the left primer to be at the indicated position.
+Primers are also picked if they violate certain constrains.

+SEQUENCE_FORCE_LEFT_END (int, default -1)

+Forces the 3' end of the left primer to be at the indicated position.
+Primers are also picked if they violate certain constrains.

+SEQUENCE_FORCE_RIGHT_START (int, default -1)

+Forces the 5' end of the left primer to be at the indicated position.
+Primers are also picked if they violate certain constrains.

+SEQUENCE_FORCE_RIGHT_END (int, default -1)

+Forces the 3' end of the left primer to be at the indicated position.
+Primers are also picked if they violate certain constrains.

 "Global" Input Tags
 -------------------